Hxl2023-ZH/paperRhelper/README.md

 [1] "nature reviews microbiology                   https://doi.org/10.1038/s41579-023-00984-1"
 ```

 **pdf_sra_detect()**: This function can be used to detect the presence of target characters in PDF files.
-By default, this function will check whether the PDF file contains characters related to the SRA database to determine whether the paper provides second-generation sequencing data.
+By default, this function will check whether the PDF file contains characters related to the Sequence Read Archive (SRA) data to determine whether the paper provides second-generation sequencing data.

 ```R
 # example